ARSBlue/ToolBox-4-Iris/arsblue/datatype/README.md

 # ARSBlue ToolBox-4-Iris -- Data Type Package

+The package [arsblue.datatype](./arsblue/datatype) contains additional dynamic data types for date, time, and timestamps that are not present in InterSystems IRIS, but greatly facilitate the development of applications and increase readability.

+These data types include formatting, memory footprint, SQL and performance, and more.

 **_Documentation_**: The documentation is available in English [README.md](./README.md) as well as in German [README_DE.md](./README_DE.md).

 - [Date, Time and Timestamp](#date-time-and-timestamp)